quantcdn-templates/app-apache-php/README.md

 ## License

-This Apache + PHP application template is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This template is released under the MIT License.
+See LICENSE file for details.